 14. Aspen Classic Motorcycle Camper

 Weight: 350 lbs

 If I could peek into the minds of the designers of this tent camper, I think I’d find the words durable and stable on repeat, given how the Aspen Classic turned out.
 With electric brakes and four adjustable jacks for stability, no uneven ground is going to stop you from having a level sleeping space, which is made to hold up to 600 pounds of weight.
 Its spring loaded to help with set up, too, and the tent poles are made from galvanized steel.
 The Aspen classic is meant to stay in your life for a long time, and in all sorts of weather too since the tent is water-tested.

 Weight: 760 lbs

-If Ikea made motorcycle campers, I think they would look something like this.
+If Ikea made a motorcycle camping trailer, I think they would look something like this.
 A very minimalist design with a lot of features, the Polydrop camper has a well-insulated interior with some high tech-features to keep you feeling safe and secure.
 It even has security cameras that you can view right on the screen.
 The other big feature on this camper is the surprisingly large kitchen space with a two-burner stove and a bunch of storage.
 You can even have a refrigerator in the kitchenette if you want to be extra fancy.
 This might be the choice if you want to feel like you’re camping in the future.

-Where to find Motorcycle Campers for Sale
+Where to find a Motorcycle Trailer for Sale

 Of course you can always buy new from a manufacturer, but great deals can be found secondhand too.
 If you find a used motorcycle camper for sale that you’re interested in, make sure to do your due diligence.
 Buying without an inspection is always risky as with negligent owners they can easily fall into disrepair.